 No compensation will be paid until the Criminal Injuries Compensation Authority receives an acceptance of the award in writing.
 Every effort must therefore be made to minimise the delay in responding to the Authority.

 If the payment is accepted, the CICA will then normally put the money in an interest-earning deposit account in the child's name, the payment to be paid to the child (together with all interest earned) when they reach 18.

 The CICA may consider requests to make payment into a child trust fund/Junior ISA or another type of account where the full value of the payment is protected until the child is 18 years old.

 9. Advancing Money from the Award to the Child

 The CICA may allow advances if these are needed for the child's sole benefit, education or welfare (not for general spending money).

 They may consider making a full payment if the child is 16 or 17 years of age and living independently.

 The CICA will need evidence (normally a receipt) proving that it has been used for the purposes intended.
 If they don't get this evidence, they will not allow any further advances.

-When the young person reaches the age of 18 years, responsibility for handling the money awarded by the Criminal Injuries Compensation Authority will be handed over to him/her unless he/she is felt to be incapable of dealing with it.
+When the young person reaches the age of 18 years, responsibility for handling the money awarded by the Criminal Injuries Compensation Authority will be handed over to them unless they are felt to be incapable of dealing with it.

-If the CICA receive evidence which shows it would not be in the child’s best interests to be given the payment as a lump sum when he/she turns 18, they may give further consideration to the use of an annuity or a trust at that time.
+If the CICA receive evidence which shows it would not be in the child's best interests to be given the payment as a lump sum when they turn 18, the CICA may give further consideration to the use of an annuity or a trust at that time.